A cultural nonprofit, we explore the give-and-take of family and caregiving through learning programs, grants, publications, and projects.

 Jane was one of the few journalists in the ’90s covering the systemic implications of girls and women having fair access to school-based athletics.
 She created the exhibition, book, and education project, Game Face: What Does a Female Athlete Look Like?
 Building on sports-informed insights about the interplay between women’s bodies and women’s public authority, Jane developed Showing: Pregnancy in the Workplace, Showing (work x family), and wrkxfmly.

 Jennifer is a multifaceted creative guided by a deep love of listening and learning paired with an innate ability to hold space for complexity.
 She is passionate about projects that center equity and make the intangible, visible.
-An alumna of New York University (Tisch), The New School (Milano), the OpEd Project, she toured North America, Europe, and China as a spoken word artist, performer, teacher, and choreographer.
-Jennifer has built story-telling programs with communities across the country and for Georgia Tech, Jacob's Pillow, NCCAkron, and The New Museum / NEW INC.
+She’s toured North America, Europe, and China as a spoken word artist, performer, facilitator, and choreographer.
+Jennifer has built programs and platforms with communities across the country and for Georgia Tech, Jacob's Pillow, NCCAkron, and The New Museum / NEW INC.

 Administrative Manager